Astrocade Machine Language Source Code

 Treasure Cove

-This is the 27 pages of source code for Treasure Cove, as supplied by Brett Bilbrey, the programmer of the cartridge.
-This is not the final version, as that version of the source does not seem to be available.
+The "preliminary" version is the 27 pages of source code for Treasure Cove, as supplied by Brett Bilbrey, the programmer of the cartridge.
+This preliminary version is not the final version (that source code is not available).
+The preliminary source code has been retyped and is available in a text version, but it will NOT run (see the file for details).

 Video Storybook (Partial Disassembly)